rfulekjames/youtube-transcripts-summary/README.md

 ### Features

 Besides choosing the transcript for generating summaries.
 There are two parameters affecting the produced outcome:
-- **[Summary length](https://beta.openai.com/docs/api-reference/completions/create#completions/create-max_tokens)**: The maximum number of tokens in the returned summary.
+- **[Summary length](https://beta.openai.com/docs/api-reference/completions/create#completions/create-max_tokens)**: In the range between 20 and 300.
+The maximum number of tokens in the returned summary.
-- **[Temperature](https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature)**:  Higher values means the model will take more risks.
+- **[Temperature](https://beta.openai.com/docs/api-reference/completions/create#completions/create-temperature)**:  In the range between 0 and 1.
+Higher values means the model will take more risks.

 See [OpenAI API reference](https://beta.openai.com/examples/default-tldr-summary) of the endpoint powering the extension for a more detailed info.